 Research shows that undulatory, or wave-like, periodization is highly effective.
-Basically, alternating between periods of higher intensity (intensive phases) with periods of higher volume (extensive phases) will give you great results from your training.
+Alternating between periods of higher intensity (intensive phases) with periods of higher volume (extensive phases) will give you great results from your training.

-Of course, your nutrition should vary as well to accommodate the energy demands – fewer carbs are necessary during intensive phases and more carbs during extensive phases.
+Your nutrition should vary to accommodate these changing energy demands – fewer carbs during intensive phases and more carbs during extensive phases.

 You better believe it!